Event Ownership and Management

 Operations of Exhibits

-- Display Height: The ceiling height maximum in the Exhibit Hall is 30 feet (9.1 meters).
+- Display Height: The maximum height for 10×10 inline and 10×10 corner exhibit displays is 8 feet tall.
+There is no maximum height for 20×10 or 20×20 peninsula displays.
+The ceiling height in the Exhibit Hall is 30 feet (9.1 meters).
 For any displays approaching this height, contact Management to discuss.

 - Floor Weight Restriction: OCC Exhibit Hall floors are rated for 350lbs/square foot.